-EMERGING MARKETS-Latam FX up on prospect of Democrat senate; Oil exporters lead gains
+EMERGING MARKETS-Latam FX up on prospect of Democrat senate; oil exporters lead gains

 But in the fixed income space, broader emerging market investment-grade bonds came under pressure from expectations of increased U.S. debt issuance.

-"There's a high probability and expectation that in the U.S. there'll be a blue wave and big infrastructure spending and that of course means the U.S. government will issue more debt.
-That has put not just GCC (Gulf Cooperation Council) but investment grade names under pressure across EM," said Alejandro Arevalo, emerging market debt manager at Jupiter Asset Management.
+"There's a high probability and expectation that in the U.S. there'll be a blue wave and big infrastructure spending and that of course means the U.S. government will issue more debt," said Alejandro Arevalo, emerging market debt manager at Jupiter Asset Management.

+"That has put not just GCC (Gulf Cooperation Council) but investment grade names under pressure across EM."

 Key Latin American stock indexes and currencies: